 Remember, the essays are your opportunity to share with us who you are beyond the numbers and the resume, so reflect, take your time, and be genuine.
 Think carefully about your content as well as delivery.
 Communicate clearly and in your voice, not who you think we want you to be; and most importantly, answer the question you are asked.

 Please respond fully but concisely to the following essay questions.
 There are no right or wrong answers.
 We encourage applicants to limit the length of their responses to 500 to 700 words for Essay #1 and 500 words for Essay #2.
 Please double-space your responses.”

 Let’s take a closer look at the essays.

 Essay 1: Tuck educates wise leaders who better the world of business.
 What are your short- and long-term goals?
-How will a Tuck MBA enable you to become a wise leader with global impact?
-(500-700 words words)
+How will a Tuck MBA enable you to become a wise leader with a global impact?
+(500-700 words)

 This year Tuck has provided 200 extra words for its goals essay.
 In addition, it has added a statement about ‘global impact’ in the world of business.